cedafter/KAKUREMINO/index.md

 Please notice that this **DOES NOT MEAN** that they are *not* copyrighted.
 They are published as unlicensed or under the Public Domain only if applicable.
-Otherwise please consider them as governed by the CC0 1.0 License as default.
+Otherwise please consider them as governed by the Creative Commons CC0 1.0 License as default.
 You can find a copy of the License at:

 [https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt](
 https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt)
 {:.line--centered}

-## Creative Commons CC BY-SA 4.0
+## Creative Commons BY-SA 4.0

-The contents of the following directories and subdirectories are governed by the Creative Commons CC BY-SA 4.0 License.
+The contents of the following directories and subdirectories are governed by the Creative Commons BY-SA 4.0 License.
 You can find a copy of the License in the _licenses directory or at:

 [https://creativecommons.org/licenses/by-sa/4.0/legalcode.txt](
 https://creativecommons.org/licenses/by-sa/4.0/legalcode.txt)
 {:.line--centered}

-* _posts/
+* **_posts/**